 Our first entry is from one of music’s more familiar brands.
 The American-made Fender Musician Series plugs are built to withstand the full force of stage volume, delivering an impressive 27dB NRR.
 They’re also reusable, inexpensive and didn't make me look like an alien while attending a recent concert.

 If heavier music is your thing – and as you're on Louder, I suspect you do – and the shows you attend are typically loud, then these could be the best ear plugs for you.

-Read our Fender Musician Earplugs review
+Read the full Fender Musician Earplugs review

 The Vibes Hi-Fidelity earplugs focus on reducing (attenuating) volume, employing special filters to fine-tune certain damaging frequencies.
 Overall noise is reduced, but without muffling the sound too badly.
 If you're used to using cheap foam options, you'll know what we mean by 'muffled'.
-We didn't find the muffling to be too distracting with these earplugs.
+I didn't find the muffling to be too distracting with these earplugs.